 Because measles remains endemic in much of the world, the MMR vaccine is also recommended for children as young as 6 months of age when they are traveling abroad, as well as:

 - Children older than 12 months of age who are traveling internationally should receive two doses of MMR, separated by at least 28 days.

 - Infants vaccinated before age 12 months should be revaccinated after their first birthday with one dose, followed by a second dose at least 28 days later.

 Maintaining high two-dose community coverage with MMR vaccination remains the most effective way to prevent outbreaks.
 All college students, international travelers and healthcare personnel should receive two doses of MMR vaccine, unless they have other evidence of measles immunity.
-Unlike smallpox, the MMR vaccine has no set reservoirs which make it tricky to guarantee life-long immunity.
+Unlike smallpox, the MMR vaccine has no set reservoirs, which makes it tricky to guarantee lifelong immunity.

 Check out the CDC’s measles vaccination guidelines for more information.

 The problem with vaccines, in general, is that our immunity is good, but it’s not perfect.
-It’s not an invisible ratio, so it’s always a good idea to get vaccinated to give yourself the best chance possible at staying healthy.
+Therefore, it’s always a good idea to get vaccinated to give yourself the best chance possible at staying healthy.

 Find a primary care doctor to help you stay well.